 Orhan's second rule is to perfect the balance of flavors in a dish, then let it alone.
 To him, the freshness, spices and flavorful simplicity of Turkish food are meant to please consistently, not to be a platform for creative cooking.
 The excellence of his eggplant patlikan, a smoky, creamy pur�e, and the sharp citrus and mellow olive oil flavors in his marinated leeks two common Turkish dishes demonstrate how everyday food, when well done, can be more enticing than the most imaginative dishes.

-More from our magazine: Make Your Muscles Work
+More from our magazine: Baked Salmon Dijon

 With Orhan's guidance, this is how I make the leeks, a perfect dish in February, when so few fresh vegetables are at their best.
 The sweetness of fresh lemon juice is important.
 For the carrots, Orhan has taught me that the bigger and fatter, the sweeter they are.
 Turks cook white rice with the vegetables, but I prefer using brown rice.
 Since it cooks more slowly, I add it to the dish already cooked.
 Serve these meltingly soft leeks at room temperature as a side dish, or to start with, in place of a salad.